 - a statement from the student indicating he or she believes the problems that led to earlier dismissal have been overcome or have been successfully addressed, e.g., through counseling or medical care;

 - an academic transcript showing acceptable or better work at another comparable institution;

-- a supporting statement from an individual such as the student’s employer, physician or parent; and
+- a supporting statement from an individual such as the student’s employer, physician, or counselor; and

 - any other evidence the student feels may be appropriate.